-While the Federal Reserve has taken steps to combat the heightened levels of inflation that began in 2021, continued levels of inflation and monetary policy adopted by the Federal Reserve to combat such inflation, could have complex effects on our business and results of operations, some of which could be materially adverse.
+While the Federal Reserve took steps to combat the heightened levels of inflation that began in 2021, primarily through increases to the target fed funds rate, continued levels of inflation and monetary policy adopted by the Federal Reserve to combat such inflation, could have complex effects on our business and results of operations, some of which could be materially adverse.
+During 2024, the Federal Reserve began cutting the target fed funds rate and decreased the target by 100 basis points.
+The Federal Reserve is still considering additional changes to the target fed funds rate, and the monetary policy adopted in 2025 by the Federal Reserve may impact the results of operations.
 While we generally expect any inflation-related increases in our interest expense to be offset by increases in our interest revenue, inflation-driven increases in our levels of non-interest expense could negatively impact our results of operations.
 Additionally, if interest rates stay at their current level or continue to rise, we could see consumer sentiment shift and demand for loans may decrease which would impact our results of operations.
 The continued effects from elevated levels of inflation recently experienced could also increase volatility and uncertainty in the business environment, which could adversely affect loan demand and our clients' ability to repay indebtedness.
 It is also possible that governmental policy responses to the current inflation environment could further affect our business, such as changes to monetary and fiscal policy.
 The duration and severity of the current inflationary period, and the governmental responses thereto, are unknown and cannot be estimated with precision.